Andrew Birkin

-Andrew Timothy Birkin (born 9 December 1945) is an English screenwriter and director.
+Andrew Timothy Birkin (/ˈbɜːrkɪn/ BUR-kin) is an English screenwriter and film director.

 Early life and education

 Birkin is the only son of Lieutenant-Commander David Leslie Birkin (grandson of the lace manufacturer and railway director Sir Thomas Birkin, 1st Baronet) and his wife, actress Judy Campbell.
 One of his sisters was actress and singer Jane Birkin.
 Birkin was educated at Elstree School and Harrow School.
 At the former he was remembered by a teacher as being "one of the naughtiest boys ever to have passed through Elstree" and his record at Harrow was no better.

 Career

 He left school at the age of 17 to work as a mail boy at 20th Century Fox's London office, graduating to Elstree Studios as a production runner in 1963 on Man in the Middle and The Third Secret.
 After hitch-hiking and freight-jumping across America in 1964, he returned to England in 1965 and began work as a runner on Stanley Kubrick's 2001: A Space Odyssey, but soon became Kubrick's location scout.
 By the summer of 1966, Kubrick had promoted Birkin to Assistant Director on Special Effects; Birkin later proposed the shooting and colour transposition of aerial footage for the 'Jupiter and Beyond the Infinite' sequence.
 Kubrick dispatched him to Scotland with cameraman Jack Atcheler and a 65mm Panaflex camera bolted to the floor of an Alouette helicopter; but Atcheler soon quit the enterprise, deeming Birkin to be reckless.
 Birkin continued alone and shot most of the resulting footage himself.
 In 1967 Birkin supervised the shooting of 'The Dawn of Man' front projection plates in the Namib Desert.